-Beets are well-known for their vibrant color, which makes them exceptional as garnishes.
-They’re an amazing ingredient too, offering plenty of nutrients, inorganic nitrates, and much more.
+Beets are well-known for their vibrant color, which makes them exceptional as garnishes, but are beets good for you?
+They’re an amazing ingredient, offering plenty of nutrients, inorganic nitrates, and much more.
 You can even eat them raw, although cooked beets, pickled beets, and even beet juice are much more common.
 There are canned beets too.

 Are beets good for you, though?
 The popularity of beet juice suggests that they are but, then again, there’s often more going on below the surface with our food and drink.
 Some ingredients are much healthier than they seem to be.
 For others, the reverse is true.